 While Collaborative Divorce may be less expensive, more expensive or cost the same as a traditional litigated divorce, it has the distinct advantage of being tailored and determined by the parties with the assistance of the team to meet their unique and precise needs.
 While divorce is never easy, this is path to divorce with the most support and ease for all involved.
+While costs can not be guaranteed, almost all cases handled collaboratively cost less than if the same matter were handled in the traditional adversarial process.Experts in each area handle matters in their area of expertise, which is cost effective.
 Dollar cost savings are typically realized in the post-divorce phase.
 As a workable settlement agreement is reached through the collaborative process, there is little need for post-judgment motions and evidentiary hearings.
 With a traditional negotiated settlement often the parties are back in court after the judgment is entered to address matters that are unsatisfactory to one of the parties.
 The dignity maintained through the process as compared with a traditional process is priceless.

 Is Collaborative Divorce for Everyone?

-It is not recommended in cases of mental illness, significant mental disabilities, mental or physical abuse, or marked vengefulness.
-Although person's who cannot be respectful will have difficulty with the process as they will need to actively participate, it is not exclusively for persons who have little or no conflict.
+No. It is not for those who want to make their partner suffer .
+It is designed for people who want to cooperate and dissolve their marriage with dignity and respect in a peaceful manner.
+It is not recommended for people who cannot fully participate due to mental illness, significant mental disabilities, mental or physical abuse, or marked vengefulness.
+Active participation is required in the process.
+It is not exclusively for persons who have little or no conflict.
 Collaborative professionals are trained to help parties with conflict reach resolution.

 Collaborative Practice FAQ's